NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

     </tr>
     <tr>
         <td>RequireConsent</td>
-        <td>Checks if package consent is granted before installing a
+        <td>Checks if package restore consent is granted before restoring a
         package.</td>
     </tr>
     <tr>
         <td>PackagesDirectory</td>
-        <td>Specifies the pacakges folder. -OutputDirectory is an
+        <td>Specifies the packages directory. -OutputDirectory is an
         alias of this option.</td>
     </tr>
     <tr>